 - (2) Two days' notice must be given of the intention to present a petition during which time the Speaker must scrutinise it to ensure that the petition- - (a) conforms with the requirements of this Standing Order; and - (b) is seeking action which lies within the powers of Parliament to take. - (3) A petition may be in English, Vosa Vakaviti or Hindi languages provided that if they are in the Vosa Vakaviti or Hindi languages they must be accompanied by an English translation. - (4) Parliament is not required to receive or consider a petition that is of the same subject matter as a petition that has already been finally dealt with by Parliament during the term of Parliament unless substantial or new evidence in relation to the subject matter of the petition is available and that evidence was not available when the earlier petition was considered. - (5) Following the presentation of a petition by a member, that member must move a motion that Parliament vote on whether the petition is to be referred to the standing committee under which the subject matter of the petition falls.
-The member moving the motion may make a statement on the reasons for referring the petition to the standing committee, and the time limit for the statement is 20 minutes.
-There is no debate on the statement, but- - (a) if the motion is moved by a member of the Opposition, the Leader of the Government in Parliament, or his or her designate; or - (b) if the motion is moved by a member of the Government, the Leader of the Opposition or his or her designate, may comment on the statement, for no more than 5 minutes.

-(6) If 40% of the total number of members of Parliament approve that the petition be referred to a standing committee under clause (5), the Speaker must refer the petition laid on the Table to the standing committee and the standing committee must investigate its contents and provide a report to Parliament on the petition and the action sought by the petitioners.
+The motion shall be seconded and a debate then takes place.
+The mover is entitled to open the debate and reply to it. - (6) The Speaker shall then propose a question on the motion to Parliament in the same terms as the motion.
+If 40% of the total number of members of Parliament approve that the petition be referred to a standing committee under clause (5), the Speaker must refer the petition laid on the Table to the standing committee and the standing committee must investigate its contents and provide a report to Parliament on the petition and the action sought by the petitioners.